 Students in live math courses meet four times per week with a highly-trained math mentor.
 Two of these classes are discussions where students learn the history, meaning, and real-life application of math concepts and the remaining two are for hands-on problem-solving.
 Students also have access to drop-in sessions with live math tutors every week.
-In addition to practice in Khan Academy, live courses include classical math readings and “Writing About Math” assignments that add context and relevance to each topic.
-Students who understand math easily and want to accelerate their learning can choose to enroll in self-paced math courses*, where they exclusively work in Khan Academy and have access to tutors for help with challenging concepts.
+In addition to practice in CK-12, live courses include classical math readings and “Writing About Math” assignments that add context and relevance to each topic.
+Students who understand math easily and want to accelerate their learning can choose to enroll in self-paced math courses, where they exclusively work in CK-12 and have access to tutors for help with challenging concepts.

 By completing these courses, students gain a practical sense of how the language of math applies to their everyday lives and prepare for success on the ACT and SAT.
 Most importantly, they train their brains to think clearly and logically about the challenges they encounter in math and life.